-The Writing and Learning Commons (WaLC) provides small-group tutoring for over 70 classes each semester and employs 50-60 student workers to serve as tutors, academic skills consultants, and office assistants.
+The Writing and Learning Commons (WaLC) employs over 100 student workers to serve as course tutors, writing tutors, academic skills consultants, and office assistants.
 Tutoring is conducted on an appointment basis, and office assistants play an integral role in the efficient functioning of the center.
 Students who are chosen to work as office assistants have an opportunity to develop and to practice communication, organization, time management, and other professional skills that will benefit them in life beyond college.
 To find out more about what you can expect to learn from working as an office assistant, read our expected learning outcomes.

 If you are interested in applying to work as an office assistant, please review carefully the following responsibilities and qualifications.
 An applicant's signature on the Employment Application indicates his/her agreement to carry out these responsibilities, and noncompliance with any of these may result in termination of employment.

 Office Assistant Responsibilities

 - Maintain a friendly and helpful attitude while greeting and assisting all WaLC visitors.Work with a team of other office assistants to provide excellent customer service and seamless coverage for the WaLC's front desk.

 - Participate in ongoing office assistant training.